 Data Mining Source Data

-SQL Server 2008 Analysis Services also provides the ability to separate your data into training and testing data sets, so that you can test your mining models on a representative, randomly selected set of data.
+Analysis Services also provides the ability to separate your data into training and testing data sets, so that you can test your mining models on a representative, randomly selected set of data.
 The data is not actually stored separately; rather, case data in the structure cache is marked with a property that indicates whether that particular case is used for training or for testing.
 If the cache is deleted, that information cannot be retrieved.

 For more information, see Mining Structures (Analysis Services - Data Mining).